How to Reduce Your Risk of Having a Delayed or Canceled Flight

 Ship your luggage

-For a longer or more important journey, this may be the time to look into baggage shipping services.
+For a longer or more important journey, consider looking into baggage-shipping services.

 Barbara Peterson contributed reporting.